The400MillionDollarCorporation/xorox/frontend/TIKTOK_HASHTAGS_IMPLEMENTATION.md

 ## 🎉 Result

-The TikTok analytics in the ZoroX dashboard now include comprehensive trending hashtag functionality, providing users with real-time insights into popular hashtags, their usage counts, and engagement metrics.
+The TikTok analytics in the Iris dashboard now include comprehensive trending hashtag functionality, providing users with real-time insights into popular hashtags, their usage counts, and engagement metrics.
 The system intelligently extracts hashtags from TikTok data and provides live updates without requiring manual page refreshes.

-The implementation is production-ready and provides a smooth, responsive user experience for monitoring TikTok hashtag trends in real-time, enhancing the memecoin hunting capabilities of the ZoroX platform! 🚀
+The implementation is production-ready and provides a smooth, responsive user experience for monitoring TikTok hashtag trends in real-time, enhancing the memecoin hunting capabilities of the Iris platform! 🚀

 ## 📋 Example Output